Plastic Recycling – One Chance in Twenty

 The low temperatures at which plastics melt is a major problem for recycling.
 While this lower temperature saves energy, it also allows contaminants to remain in the plastic mix and ruin its usefulness; such contaminants would be burned away at the higher temperatures involved in recycling glass or metal.
 Plastic can often only be recycled once or twice into a new product, and recycled plastic always contains a large percentage of fresh virgin resin to maintain its useful properties.
 After one or two cycles, it becomes waste.

 Without government subsidies, it would generally be unprofitable to recycle plastic at all.
 “Styrofoam” is a good example of material that cannot be profitably recycled.
-The same qualities that make it an excellent packaging material – its light weight and resistance to compression – also make the cost of transporting it greater than could ever be recovered reselling it.
+The same qualities that make it an excellent packaging material – its light weight and resistance to compression – also make the cost of transporting it greater than could ever be recovered by reselling it.
 So it ends up as landfill or litter.

 To encourage recycling many communities started single-bin curbside pickup so consumers do not need to sort their trash into separate bins.
 This greatly increased recycling but also increased contamination.
-And now, because of the oversupply of contaminated plastic from the US, China and other Asian countries that once recycle most plastic from industrial nations now accept only waste that is 99.5% free of contaminants.
+And now, because of the oversupply of contaminated plastic from the US, China and other Asian countries that once recycled most plastic from industrial nations now accept only waste that is 99.5% free of contaminants.
 This has so harmed the US recycling industry that many recycling companies are facing bankruptcy.

 Because plastic is so useful, we will continue manufacturing it in great quantities.
 But because it is now impractical to recycle most of it, we must find other means of recovery.
 The most promising possibilities include new types of plastic and new methods of recycling.